charlesX0101/charlesx0101/README.md

   Docs + design for a secure, enterprise-style segmented network at home.

 - `Ubuntu-Secure-Server-Setup`
   Secure Ubuntu Server LTS setup with SSH hardening, UFW firewall, and QEMU-based deployment.

+- `Windows-Server-AD-Lab`
+  QEMU-based Windows Server 2022 lab with AD DS, user roles and system hardening via PowerShell.

 - `VPN-Connect`
   Command-line utility to manage .ovpn connections for platforms like HackTheBox and TryHackMe, including IP verification and connection status checks.